cjacker/opensource-toolchain-bouffalo-lab/README.md

 $ bflb-mcu-tool --chipname=bl616 --interface=uart --port=/dev/ttyACM0 --baudrate=2000000 --firmware=bl616-cklink-lite.bin
 ```

 ## M0sense board (BL702) programming notes

 Sipeed M0sense is an AIOT development board based on BL702 of Bouffalo Lab, it's RISC-V architecture, supports low-energy bluetooth.
 There is a 8Pins FPC connector for connecting LCD screen, and 1 microphone, 1 RGB LED and a six-axis sensor chip are on this board.
 One USB 2.0 FS routes to Type-C interface.

 It has 'BOOT' and 'RESET' buttons indeed, but NOT for entering UART programming mode, it's for entering U-Disk programming mode with factory firmware.

-To enter UART programming mode we metioned above many times, you need to **short the 3v3 and boot pin**, then power it, the M0sense board will enter UART programming mode.
+To enter UART programming mode I metioned above many times, you need to **short the 3v3 and boot pin**, then power it, the M0sense board will enter UART programming mode.

 After that, you can program it with `bflb-mcu-tool` etc.